-Nowadays, as pictured, I do a more simple job of simply drawing jagged lines as the color fill boundary.
+Nowadays, as pictured to the right, I simply draw jagged lines as the color fill boundary.
 It's much cleaner, it's more consistent with the rest of the art style, and I don't have to fight with pinpoint smearing to make sure I don't absorb colors I don't want.
 It also just looks better when reduced to web size.